LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 As you can see, the Modifiers are expected to be given to the :py:`'modifier'` argument of the :func:`crappy.link()` function.
 Each Modifier has to be instantiated, and might require arguments.
-To know what the effect of a Modifier is, and which argument it takes, refer to the :ref:`Modifiers` section of the API.
+To know what the effect of a Modifier is, and which argument it takes, refer to the :ref:`Modifiers <crappy_docs/modifiers:modifiers>` section of the API.
 Here, the chosen Modifier is :class:`~crappy.modifier.Integrate`.
 It must be given the name of the label to integrate, and here the name of the label carrying the integral value is also specified.
 This new label is added to